All Episodes

 I will say that with prosecution, whether you're a federal prosecutor or a state prosecutor, there is discretion, right?

-So if you're a young offender and you've never done anything wrong, often you'll get diversion instead of going to trial.
+So if you're a young offender and you've never done anything wrong, often you'll get diversion instead of being gone to trial.

-Well when you think of the amount of resources that the police threw into this case and you know it also it it it all revolves around Trump hatred and rage the psychotic rage of the media everybody wanted to believe Jussie Smollett's story immediately without any vetting whatsoever.
+Well, when you think of the amount of resources that the police threw into this case, and it also revolves around Trump hatred and rage, the psychotic rage of the media, everybody wanted to believe Jussie Smollett's story immediately without any vetting whatsoever.

-Just like the media wanted to believe that Nicholas Sandman and the Covington high school school kids, you know, in Nicholas's case wearing a make America great again hat Jonathan that ah look at what he did to this Native American and you know they they smeared this kid they slandered this kid.
+Just like the media wanted to believe that Nicholas Sandman and the Covington High School kids, you know, in Nicholas's case, wearing a Make America Great Again hat, Jonathan, that, ah, look at what he did to this Native American.

 They were wrong the whole freaking time.

-Now they're gonna lose in court because Lynn Wood is going to destroy these media companies for what they did to that kid.
+Now, they're going to lose in court because Lynn Wood is going to destroy these media companies for what they did to that kid.

-Yeah you know hate hate crimes happen all the time and uh in this case I think one of the biggest things that really need to be looked at is the the news behind the news.
+And in this case, I think one of the biggest things that really needs to be looked at is the news behind the news.

 I'm talking about the court of public opinion.